Contact

 Condo corporation reserve fund importance

-The cost of condo fees varies from building to building and also from region to region.
+The cost of condo fees varies from building to building and region to region.

-Some Calgary condos, for example, have condo fees around $0.50 per square foot, but that can quickly skyrocket upward depending on a number of factors.
+Some Calgary condos, for example, have condo fees of around $0.50 per square foot, but that can quickly skyrocket upward depending on several factors.
 Expect to pay at least $0.50 or more per square foot for condo fees in Calgary, and even more than that in areas like Vancouver and Toronto.

-High-end luxury condos are another breed on their own.
-Owners can expect to pay anywhere from $0.70 to up to $1.00 per square foot every month in condo fees.
+High-end luxury condos are a different breed.
+Owners can expect to pay anywhere from $0.70 to up to $1.00 per square foot in condo fees every month.

 Example Calculations